 Google knows what device you’re using and shows unique SERPs with unique ranks to mobile users.
 Websites that are mobile friendly and follow Google’s guidelines (the AMP protocol, for example) will be ranked higher than those who don’t.
 These search results will also be matched to your physical location.
 You can try it right now and see for yourself that certain searches will yield a different SERP for desktop vs. mobile, even though you’re in the same location.
 Google even nails down the type of device you used to populate your SERP.
 It’s all part of their mobile-first approach, which you should read more about if you are not familiar with it already:

-|Why knowing your mobile ranks is now more important than ever before! (+ 5 tips on improving mobile visibility)|
+|Why knowing your mobile ranks is now more important than ever before! (+ 5 tips on improving mobile visibility)

 The correct way to track your Google ranks in the face of geo targeting

 So, let’s say you want to manually track your ranks.
 Even if you browse incognito or use a VPN, your router’s MAC address is still listed in your exact location.
 You can turn off your router altogether, connect directly with a LAN device, and use a proxy, but then you will get the search results tailored to the information Google has on that IP address.
 This makes manual rank checking utterly ineffective.
 There’s no escaping personalization, and the only accurate and professional way to track ranks today is with a certified, industry-standard SERP tracker.
-Here are the 5 features a rank tracker MUST have in order to properly check your ranks:
+Here are the 5 features a geo location rank tracking tool MUST have in order to properly check your ranks:

 - The ability to track Snack Pack and Google Maps top 100 results